PalmerEldritch/IS1200-project-PONG/README.md

 Mini project for the course IS1200 Datorteknik grundkurs.

-The project consist of making a PONG game for the Uno32 ChipKit.
+The project consists of making a PONG game for the Uno32 ChipKit.

 Project members:
     Jesper Jansson
     Wilhelm Nordgren

+PONG!